This post contains affiliate links. Visit our Disclosure page for details.

 Because you don’t want to worry about washing them daily, pack enough for each day of the trek plus one or two extras.

-1 Sports bra recommended
+1 Sports Bra

 If you’re grimy all week, having the same bra one more day doesn’t hurt.
+You’ll definitely want to add this to your Machu Picchu packing list.

 1 Bathing Suit